-Jayakumar et al. [30] technique operates at run-time by adjusting the mapping of global variables, program code, and stack frames between volatile and non-volatile memory, doing so at the granularity of individual functions.
-They rely on hardware interrupts generated by an external component to trigger state-saving operations at runtime and tentatively allocate everything to non-volatile memory first, then incrementally move data or code to volatile memory until forward progress is compromised.
+The system of Jayakumar et al. [30] adjusts the mapping of global variables, program code, and stack frames between volatile and non-volatile memory, doing so at the granularity of individual functions.
+They rely on hardware interrupts to trigger state-saving operations at runtime and tentatively allocate everything to non-volatile memory first, then incrementally move data or code to volatile memory until forward progress is compromised.
 At that point, they backtrack to the latest functioning configuration.
-Besides working at the granularity of single data items at compile-time, rather than individual functions at run-time, our design is fundamentally different, as the allocation of data to volatile or non-volatile memory we determine is thought to systematically improve energy consumption.
+Besides working at the granularity of single data items and at compile-time, rather than at run-time, our design is fundamentally different, as memory allocations are thought to systematically improve energy consumption.
 Therefore, if forward progress is possible before applying ALFRED, it remains so afterwards.
 ALFRED is thus never detrimental to the application's ability to do useful work.